Bobbyfirmino/Matrix/README.md

 Hello!

-Thsi matrix do belongs to Talha but it's also totally different code.
+This matrix do belongs to Talha but it's also totally different code.
 And i know the outcomes are same but thanks for the inspiration @talha.